|1||vessel capacity: 100L|

 - Siemens touch screen PLC display allows up to 100 program

 - Engineering fixture for tools, medical implant, and dies

 - Short processing time with an easy-to-change processing chamber

 Drag Finishing Machine Information and Introduction

-Drag Finishing Machine also called drag finisher or drag finishing system.
+Drag Finishing Machine is also called drag finisher or drag finishing system.

-Although drag finishing is not a cheap metal finishing technique, it consistently outputs the same result without labor work by people.
+Although drag finishing is not a cheap metal finishing technique, it consistently outputs the same result without manual labor.